 Whether it’s insight, understanding, a laugh, a checklist of do’s and don’ts, or what to do next, give them something they didn’t have before they made the investment to read your stuff.
-It today’s world of content saturation and overload, no reward after reading means that reader isn’t going to go down the story telling road with you again any time soon.
+It today’s world of content saturation and overload, no reward after reading means that the reader isn’t going to go down the storytelling road with you again any time soon.

 Features are nice.
 But benefits incite imagination and action.
 So paint a picture of success, take your reader to a place or perspective they haven’t been to before and help them understand an enhanced outcome through your writing.
 Let the reader see themselves in the destination that you would like to take them to.

 Specs, details, and instructions all require much more reading effort than many are willing to invest.
 So when you answer WHAT’S IN IT FOR ME? people don’t check out, they stay engaged long enough for you to deliver your benefit.